Nonprofit 501(c)(3) Status – Considerations

 First thing to know: Getting 501(c)(3) status doesn’t mean that you will suddenly be flooded with donations!
 Yes, federal tax exemption status does allow donors and foundations to take a tax deduction for their donation to your cause.
 However, 70% of United States tax filers use the short form and do not receive any tax benefits for their charitable giving, so fewer people actually care about your tax exempt status than you think.
 To learn more, here’s a very short and extremely useful perspective on the need for tax exemption from well-known fundraising trainer and coach, Kim Klein.

 We highly recommend to anyone who is looking to start a new nonprofit: start by launching a crowdfunding campaign, asking your network, friends, family, and other supporters for micro-donations to support your cause.
 Most crowdfunding sites such as Indiegogo and Kickstarter, are geared towards individuals raising money for good social change ideas and do not require nonprofit status or any other type of formal organizational structure.
-Please check back soon for more information about crowdfunding opportunities and best practices!

 We also want to make sure that applicants know about Fiscal Sponsorship as an option for obtaining the benefits of nonprofit status without the filing and legal compliance paperwork that it requires.
 Here is a short description of fiscal sponsorship and its benefits and challenges.
 Many Community Foundations and other nonprofit organizations offer fiscal sponsorship programs – to find a fiscal sponsor for your project, go to this Fiscal Sponsor Directory.